Board of Trustees

 Zarbin

-Marco A. Zarbin, MD, PhD, graduated from Dartmouth College and the Johns Hopkins University School of Medicine.
+Marco A. Zarbin, MD, PhDgraduated from Dartmouth College and the Johns Hopkins University School of Medicine.
 He completed resident and fellowship training (vitreoretinal surgery and medical retina) at the Wilmer Ophthalmological Institute and was an Assistant Chief of Service at Wilmer.
 Dr. Zarbin is Chair of the Institute of Ophthalmology and Visual Science, Rutgers-New Jersey Medical School and Chief of Ophthalmology at University Hospital in Newark, NJ.
 He is a Professor of Ophthalmology and Neuroscience and is the Alfonse A. Cinotti, MD/Lions Eye Research Chair.
 Dr. Zarbin is co-Director of the Ocular Cell Transplantation Laboratory.
-He has published 221 peer-reviewed papers and editorials, 100 book chapters, one book on age-related macular degeneration, one book on stem cell therapy for degenerative retinal disease, and two books on the management of diabetic retinopathy.
+He has published 229 peer-reviewed papers and editorials, 123 book chapters, 29 reviews and editorials, one book on age-related macular degeneration, one book on stem cell therapy for degenerative retinal disease, and two books on the management of diabetic retinopathy.

-Dr. Zarbin is a Vice Chair of the Scientific Advisory Board of the Foundation Fighting Blindness, Editor-in-Chief of Translational Vision Science and Technology, is a member of the editorial board of Ophthalmology, Ophthalmology Retina, and the Journal of Vitreoretinal Diseases, and is an ex officio member of the National Advisory Eye Council.
+Dr. Zarbin is a Vice Chair of the Scientific Advisory Board of the Foundation Fighting Blindness and is a member of the editorial board of Ophthalmology, Ophthalmology Retina, and the Journal of Vitreoretinal Diseases.
 He is also a member of the American Ophthalmological Society, Academia Ophthalmologica Internationalis, the Retina Society, the Macula Society, the Club Jules Gonin, and the ASRS.
 Dr. Zarbin is listed among the “Best Doctors” by Castle Connolly.
-Dr. Zarbin is an ARVO Fellow, Gold Level and is a recipient of the Heed Award.
+Dr. Zarbin is an ARVO Fellow, Gold Level and is a recipient of the Heed Award and the ARVO Distinguished Service Award.

 Heed